Ching Ming Festival

 Ways to Observe

 Other rituals include family members pouring wine on the grave or setting off firecrackers to scare away evil spirits.
 The firecrackers also let deceased loved ones know they're there to pay their respects.
 Legend has it that unhappy spirits wander the earth on Ching Ming day.
-It's considered bad luck to do important business or have an operation on April 5th.
+It's considered bad luck to do important business or have an operation on the day of celebration.

 Did You Know?